elementsweb/j154004-eslint-config/README.md

 npm install --save-dev @j154004/eslint-config
 ```

-Add an .eslint.rc file to the project root with the following contents:
+Add an .eslintrc.js file to the project root with the following contents:

 ```javascript
 {